aicis/fresco-outsourcing/README.md

 This specific branch contains the test applications used to benchmark the paper "Attribute-based Single Sign-On: Secure, Private, and Efficient".

 ## Environment
-The code is exclusively written in Java and requires Java 11 and Maven to build.
+The code is exclusively written in Java and requires a JDK with support for Java 11 and Maven to build.

 ## Building
-Java building is done by running `mvn compile`, followed by testing with `mvn test`.
+Building and testing is done by running `mvn package`.

 ## Running a benchmark
 To run a server or client, simply run `java -jar demo/target/demo.jar <type> <ID> <IP1> ... <IPn>` after building.